Aidakazemi/aidakazemi.github.io/content/_index.md

 ![Watersprite Lake](/watersprite.JPG)

 I also enjoy traveling and have traveled to 15 countries across three continents — America, Europe, and Asia.

----

-## Languages

-I actively speak:

-- Farsi
-- English
-- Azerbaijani

-I speak Turkish at an intermediate level and German at a beginner level.